Point72/csp/docs/wiki/dev-guides/Build-CSP-from-Source.md

 ## Prerequisites

 CSP has a few system-level dependencies which you can install from your machine package manager.
 Other package managers like `conda`, `nix`, etc, should also work fine.
-Currently, CSP relies on the `GNU` compiler toolchain only.

 ## Building with Conda on Linux